 What Should I Expect During My Consultation Visit?

-Your consultation visit at the Michael Horn Center for Plastic Surgery is designed to determine your goals and create a personalized treatment plan to achieve them.
+Your consultation visit at Michael Horn Plastic Surgery & Med Spa is designed to determine your goals and create a personalized treatment plan to achieve them.
 During your consultation for nipple and areola reduction surgery Chicago plastic surgeon Dr. Michael Horn will listen to any questions or concerns you may have.
 You will also receive an evaluation of your Nipple and Areola Complex and be informed of how this procedure can affect the shape, size and other features of your nipples or areolas.
 Your consultation visit is a great opportunity to express your aesthetic desires and expectations, as well as ask questions and provide reference materials of the results you wish to achieve.
 For your safety, consultation will also include a review of your medical history and lifestyle to determine if you are a good candidate for surgery.

 Your consultation will include a discussion of: